Skip to contents

 name

 The full path of the object to check (e.g., "/data/matrix").
-Defaults to "/", which tests if the file itself is a valid HDF5 file.
+Defaults to "/" to test file validity.

 Value

-A logical value: TRUE if the file/object exists and is valid, FALSE otherwise.
+A logical value: TRUE if the target exists and is valid, FALSE otherwise.

 Details